-- This program prepares students to pass the exam for the National Registry of Emergency Medical Technicians
+- This program prepares students to pass the exam for the National Registry of Emergency Medical Technicians and State of Arizona EMT Certification.

 - Learn components of Emergency Medical Systems (EMS) and Emergency Medical Technician (EMT)